Home » What to do if you find mold?

 Dear Phyllis,

 I love all things real estate related – especially your advice column!
-We have an interesting situation: My aunt, who lives in Santa Clarita, passed, and we are preparing her home for sale.
+We have an interesting situation: My aunt, who lives in Santa Clarita, passed away, and we are preparing her home for sale.
 Taking some of your prior real estate advice, we had a pre-inspection before deciding on making any improvements.
 The inspector recommended we contact a mold inspector, which we did.
-We learned there is nearly $15,000 of mold abatement work necessary.
+We learned that there is nearly $15,000 of mold abatement work necessary.
 I am so glad we took your advice on the pre-inspection because our Realtor was ready to hire painters and get the home painted and staged.
 I am looking for your guidance on what to do if you find mold.
 How much of a concern is mold to a buyer?
 Should we get it remediated?

 Thank you, Loyal Reader